ranjeetha-virdi/cutomer-segmentation/README.md

    II.
 Reducing the features with the help of PCA.

-   The basic requirements to meet this aim we need to do the following steps:
+   To satisfy the basic requirements that meet this aim, we need to undertake the following steps:

       1. Data Collection